 How does the flaw work?
 Many people, in fact most people, see or feel the real place in their lives.
 When it happens that either ignore and build walls against it because by human standards the real place cannot be, shouldn’t challenge the well-trained skills humans have to see the world in their own image and likeness.
 If not ignored than people quickly translate the experience of the spiritual real world into images they understand.
 This accounts for all of the many versions of spiritual worlds that people have described and have often created mythology to match.

 The Persons of the Trinity have learned to go with the flow of this experience but have often found it frustrating.
 For example, think of what God the Creator had to put up with in the Old Testament.
 Amazingly holy people and prophets got some things right like the desire of God to speak to people and be involved in their lives.
-The often got it wrong from shaping God the Creator in human image from being male (no gender with God), vengeful warrior, angry pouting tyrant, jealous God demanding Abraham to sacrifice his son, etc. The windows of the Cathedral of St. Helena on the lower north crux and in the north transept show God the Father (had to be an old man, of course) trying hard to speak to human individuals, who almost immediately run with their own version of who the God they glimpsed or heard was.
+They often got it wrong shaping God the Creator in human image from being male (no gender with God), vengeful warrior, angry pouting tyrant, jealous God demanding Abraham to sacrifice his son, etc. The windows of the Cathedral of St. Helena on the lower north crux and in the north transept show God the Father (had to be an old man, of course) trying hard to speak to human individuals, who almost immediately run with their own version of who the God they glimpsed or heard was.

-The Three also have found beauty, which inherently humans have created from their encounter with real, in the stories and paintings and images that speak of the real world encountered by all tribes and races showing the annoying tendency of humanity, as St. Paul says: “When I am, then am I strong.”
+The Three also have found beauty, which inherently humans have created from their encounter with real, in the stories and paintings and images that speak of the real world encountered by all tribes and races showing the annoying tendency of humanity, as St. Paul says: “When I am weak, then am I strong.”

 The powerful images of God in which humans have seen or heard or felt the truth have created images that have strengthened and comforted people and allowed them to discern the truth against the odds.